Localization and topological transitions in generalized non-Hermitian SSH models: Phase diagram

-We calculate the averaged inverse participation ratios ( $\overline{\text{IPR}}$) over the right eigenstates $u_{n}$ in Eq. (\ref{the eigenvalue problem}) under two kinds of boundary condition in Fig. \ref {phase_transition} (b).
-In the low $V$ region near $V_{\text{L},-}=e^{-\alpha}\epsilon_- =e^{-\alpha} \sqrt{(t_{2}-\gamma )(t_{3}-\gamma )}=0.3739$, a deep $V\simeq 0.38$ dives in Fig. \ref{phase_transition} (b) under the OBC which is different from that in Fig. \ref{phase_transition} (a).
-The appearance of the dip indicates the transition of the whole system doesn't accompany the topological transition where the contribution of edge zero-energy states is negligible.
-The delocalization transition is due to the localization competition between boundary localization from the non-Hermitian skin effect and the Anderson localization from the disorders.
-Further increasing $V$ $(>e^{-\alpha}\epsilon_{+})$, the system has been in the Anderson localization phase.
-We get the other transition point $V_{ \text{L},+}=e^{-\tau}\tau_{+} = 0.89$.
-Across the dip, $\overline{\text{IPR}}$ increases remarkably and the system in the Anderson localization phase shown in Fig. \ref {phase_transition} (e$_{1}$) and (e$_{2}$).
-In the intermediate region, $V_{ \text{L},-}<V<V_{\text{T},+}$, the spatial distribution of wave functions is shown in Fig. \ref{phase_transition} (d$_{1}$) and (d$_{2}$).
+We calculate the averaged inverse participation ratios ($\overline{\text{IPR} }$) over the right eigenstates $u_{n}$ in Eq. (\ref{the eigenvalue problem}) under two kinds of boundary condition in Fig. \ref{phase_transition} (b) to understand the Anderson localization.
+In the low $V$ region near $V_{\text{L} ,-}=e^{-\alpha }\epsilon _{-}=e^{-\alpha }\sqrt{(t_{2}-\gamma )(t_{3}-\gamma )}=0.3739$, a deep $V\approx 0.38$ dives in Fig. \ref{phase_transition} (b) under the OBC which is different from that in Fig. \ref{phase_transition} (a).
+The appearance of the dip indicates the Anderson transition of the whole system doesn't accompany the topological transition which is contrast to the case of $\text{IPR}_{1}$.

+The inconsistence of the topological transition and Anderson transition can be understood as follow.
+When calculating $\overline{\text{IPR}}$, the contribution of edge zero-energy states is negligible.
+The delocalization transition is due to the localization competition between boundary localization of the bulk states from the non-Hermitian skin effect and the Anderson localization from the disorders.
+It is that non-Hermitian skin effect leads to all the states to localize at the boundary.
+In the absence of the non-Hermitian skin effect, all the bulk states are Bloch waves and the nontrivial topological states localize at the boundary.
+The boundary localization is determined by the nontrivial topological states only, which the Anderson transition accompanies the topological transition. $V_{\text{T} ,-}>V_{\text{L} ,-}$ also indicates that the topological edge states are protected by the symmetry, even in the non-Hermtian case, and the topological phases are expected to be immune to the perturbations of disorders.